 12 of 12

-Angels and Demons, a book by Dan Brown that was made into a movie, takes place in Rome and at the Vatican.
+Angels & Demons, another book by Dan Brown that was made into a movie, takes place in Rome and at the Vatican.
 Saint Peter's Basilica, one of the world's largest churches, and the huge Saint Peter's Square dominate the Vatican and figure prominently in the movie.
-Explore the top places shown in the movie with the above link.